ulrichbaur/pi-setup/README.md

 The worker receives file tools and `safe_bash`, which blocks common destructive system commands.

 `extensions/subagents/config.json` is required.
-Each agent may set a `provider/model` value there.
+Each agent may set a `models` array of `provider/model` IDs there.
-An agent without a configured model inherits the parent model and thinking level.
+The first available preferred model is selected.
+An agent without an available preferred model inherits the parent model and thinking level.
 The same file controls concurrency and the maximum parallel task count.

 ## Develop locally